zplato/terraform-playground/terraform-basics/readme.md

 - `terraform import <resource_addr> <resource_id>` - to import an existing resource.

 Utilize Terraform Workspaces to manage multiple states for different environments, in separate state files.
 Can easily switch between environments.

+---

+## Terraform Errors and State Rollback
+Terraform has two ways of managing rollback
+* State - Utilize an older state file to apply (overwrite the exising one)
+* Code - Utilize version control (git) to roll back to an earlier version - revert to previous script

+HCP Terraform and other 3rd party tools provide rollback capabilities builtin